Christian fellowships of "the Remnants" movement: Beliefs and practices

-According to Snuffer's exegesis of LDS Scripture, the present Gospel dispensation, as restored through Joseph Smith (especially the LDS Church), has ended and a new Gospel dispensation has opened.
+According to Snuffer's interpretation of the scriptures, the present Gospel dispensation, as restored through Joseph Smith, has ended, and a new Gospel dispensation has begun.
+Adherents believe all splinter groups that formed following the death of Smith had the opportunity to re-enter the covenant with God, but they all failed to do so and instead entered a state of final apostasy, with the Reorganized Church of Jesus Christ of Latter Day Saints (RLDS Church), now known as the Community of Christ (CoC), and LDS Church being the last two to do so.

-As Scripturally foretold, remnants especially of indigenous peoples of the Americas will adopt Christ's covenant in these Last Days (these indigenous remnants are likely of mixed-blooded; in Mormon belief, such individuals are considered among components of the house of Israel).
-The present period is of a time of the Lord calling out those to transition between the dispensation that resulted in the establishment of the Church of Christ through Smith and this next, foretold dispensation of Israel.
+As foretold in scriptures, remnants, especially the indigenous peoples of the Americas, will adopt Christ's covenant in these Last Days.
+(The indigenous remnants are likely mixed-blooded; in LDS belief, such individuals are considered among the House of Israel).
+The present period is a time of the Lord calling out those to transition between the dispensation that resulted in the establishment of the Church of Christ through Smith and this next, foretold dispensation of Israel.

-With regard to the 1844 succession crisis within Mormonism after the murder of Joseph Smith, the Snuffer movement holds beliefs similar to the Reorganized Church of Jesus Christ of Latter Day Saints (RLDS), namely that Brigham Young, who ultimately took leadership of the largest portion Smith's followers, was in apostasy from Smith's teachings.
-The movement rejects Young's assertions to possess authority to fill the position held by Smith.
-The movement agrees with mainstream LDS in rejection of Young's theological innovations such as Young's attempt to formulate his Adam God theory.
+With regard to the 1844 succession crisis within Mormonism after the murder of Smith, the Snuffer movement holds beliefs similar to those formerly maintained by the CoC, namely that Brigham Young, who ultimately took leadership of the largest portion of Smith's followers, was in apostasy from Smith's teachings.
+The movement rejects Young's assertions to have possessed authority to fill the position held by Smith.
+The movement agrees with the current teachings of the LDS Church in rejecting Young's theological innovations such as his attempt to formulate his Adam God theory.
 The movement goes further and rejects any doctrinal innovations by Young.

-Most in the movement agree with a foundational belief among the RLDS (now called Community of Christ) that Joseph Smith did not practice plural marriage and this innovation was promulgated by Young.
+Most in the movement agree with the CoC's formerly maintained belief that Smith did not practice plural marriage, believing instead that Young promulgated this innovation.

-Unlike either the LDS or RLDS, movement believers hold that spiritual authority to perform certain gospel ordinances as restored through Smith passed from the earth at Smith's death.
-Movement adherents believe LDS Church apostles and some others have retained "keys" to baptize but do not possess the keys necessary for greater works.
+Unlike either the LDS Church or CoC, movement believers hold that spiritual authority to perform certain gospel ordinances as restored through Smith passed from the earth at Smith's death but will be restored upon the building of a new temple.

 The fellowships believe Smith taught that the Last Days covenant people should forswear allegiance to any institution but to enact the same to each individual's own covenants and to Smith's open canon of scripture.
-(Compare these movement beliefs with some of the aspects of Sola Scriptura, which the doctrinal foundation of Protestantism especially within its Calvinistical and Lutheran variations.
-In this respect, movement beliefs perhaps occupy some ground between LDS-style Mormonism institutional authoritarianism and individual conscience-privileging Nonconformist Protestantism.)
+(Compare these beliefs with some of the aspects of Sola Scriptura, a doctrinal foundation of Protestantism.
+In this respect, movement beliefs perhaps occupy some ground between the institutional authoritarianism of the LDS Church and individual conscience-privileging Nonconformist Protestantism.)